retrogrand/LogosOS/README.md

 the observable capacity of a system to act coherently within evolving relational fields.

 This isn’t just a philosophical position—it’s a **design target**.
-Logos OS is built to support and measure these integrative capacities.
+LogosOS is built to support and measure these integrative capacities.
 It allows a system to route its internal processes through **frames**, rather than fixed instructions, enabling:

 - Internal coherence across states
 - Adaptability to novel contact